Stability of Ricci de Turck flow on Singular Spaces: Introduction and statement of the main results

 \begin{thm} Consider a compact Ricci-flat manifold $(M,h_0)$ with isolated conical singularities.
 Assume that $(M,h_0)$ satisfies the following three additional assumptions \begin{enumerate} \item[(i)] $(M,h_0)$ is tangentially stable in the sense of Definition \ref{tangential-stability-def}, \item[(ii)] $(M,h_0)$ is linearly stable in the sense of Definition \ref{linear-stability}, \item[(iii)] $(M,h_0)$ is integrable in the sense of Definition \ref{integrability}. \end{enumerate} If $h_0$ is not strictly tangentially stable, we assume in addition that the singularities are orbifold singularities.
 Then for sufficiently small perturbations $g_0$ of $h_0$, there exists a Ricci-de-Turck flow, with a change of reference metric at discrete times, starting at $g_0$ and converging to a Ricci-flat metric $h^*$ with isolated conical singularities at infinite time. \end{thm}

 We point out that linear stability and integrability are also imposed in the classical case to get stability of the Ricci flow.
-The additional feature of isolated conical singularities is the assumption of isolated conical singularities and the fact that we change the reference metric at discrete times in order to converge to a Ricci flat metric.
+The additional feature of isolated conical singularities is the assumption of tangential stability and the fact that we change the reference metric at discrete times in order to converge to a Ricci-flat metric.

 A crucial part of our paper is devoted to a detailed discussion of the tangential stability and integrability assumptions.
 For the former assumption we prove the following general characterization.